 Note that this will only apply to drafts which you’ve currently filtered for (i.e. which are displayed on your screen at this moment).

 Any table in MerusCase allows for filtering across any of the columns on your screen to provide the user a tailored list within the system.
 In other words, use the filter to quickly find a specific line item within the table.

 Additionally, MerusCase supports the use of multiple filters at once.
-This means, for example, that a user can search for all open cases within Browse Cases and then apply a second filter to then search for Assigned to Me within those open cases.
+For instance, a user can search for all open (by the Case Status column) cases within Browse Cases and then apply a second filter to then search for Assigned to Me (by the Staff column) within those open cases.

 To apply multiple filters, enter the first filter then click on the magnifying glass.
 On click, a drop-down window will appear.
 Click Add Filter and toggle what to filter by.

-To remove a filter, click on the added filter button (each applied filter appears as a button in the Search/Filter bar).
-For example, to remove the filter for open cases, click on the button Status: Open within the Search/Filter bar.
+To remove a filter, click on the added filter button (each applied filter appears as a button underneath the Search/Filter bar).
+For example, to remove the filter for open cases, click on the button Status: Open underneath the Search/Filter bar.